moonkie

 That's why the cold months of October to May in the U.S. are the peak months of illnesses caused by viruses such as the flu, RSV, COVID-19, and rhinovirus.
 Of course, the nasty counterparts of these viruses are bronchiolitis, bronchitis, and pneumonia--all of which are a serious danger to babies.

-You can mitigate the risk of illness for your newborn by avoiding unnecessary outings, washing hands frequently (especially before picking up your baby or eating meals), breastfeeding your baby (if possible), keeping your baby warm, and eating a healthy, well-balanced diet.
+You can mitigate the risk of illness for your newborn by avoiding unnecessary outings, washing your hands frequently (especially before picking up your baby or eating), breastfeeding your baby (if possible), keeping your baby warm, and eating a healthy, well-balanced diet.

 13. How Hot Is Too Hot for a Baby's Fever?